Buying a House Checklist: It's Not as Difficult as You Think

 ☑️ Down Payment on Your New Home

-Home-buyers get the best rates when they have at least a 20% down payment on their new home.
+Home-buyers often get better rates when they put more than 20% down on their new home.
 But in reality, not all of us have access to that kind of cash.
 No worries though, as this is not mandatory to receive a home mortgage, and home-buyers can typically put down less.
 Check with your lender to see if you may qualify for any special programs that are in place for homeowners.

 ☑️ Be Aware of Changes in Finances